jonzxz/portfolio/src/components/jobExperience/JobExperience.md

 -	Participated in Agile based development cycles, acting as Sprint lead for development sprints on rotation basis

--	Part of infrastructure team creating and enhancing existing AWS resources using <clrmg>`Terraform`</clrmg> and AWS CLI
+-	Part of infrastructure team creating and enhancing existing AWS resources using `Terraform` and AWS CLI

 -	Cost analysis of cloud billing to reduce monthly overheads, resulting in 30% cost savings in AWS operational costs by rightsizing and optimizations

--	Redesigning of AWS `Security Groups` using <clrmg>`Terraform`</clrmg> modules to introduce security segregation of outbound connectivity
+-	Redesigning of AWS `Security Groups` using `Terraform` modules to introduce security segregation of outbound connectivity

 -	Executing estate-wide deployments in for over 80 servers in UAT and Production environments